Aripiprazole (By mouth)

 If you notice these less serious side effects, talk with your doctor:

-- Nausea, vomiting, constipation, heartburn, or upset stomach
+- Nausea, vomiting, constipation, drooling, heartburn, or upset stomach

 - Unexpected weight gain or loss